HYPNEO/lNeoHypnosia/README.md

 - 🎓 &nbsp; Studying computer engineering in Montreal, QC.
 - 💼 &nbsp; Full-time student.
 - 👀 &nbsp; I delight in Watching anime, TV-shows and movies, as well as hiking and discover uncharted places covered by nature..
-- 🧘🏻‍♂️ &nbsp; To say is to make people laugh, to do is to silence.
+- 🧘🏻‍♂️ &nbsp; To say is to make people laugh, to do is to silence them.

 <h3>🛠 Tech Stack</h3>